Enjoy these First Day Hikes to start the New Year right!

 2 p.m. - Guided Walk - Nature in Your Backyard Winter Edition

-Join us at 2:00 pm on the first day of the new year at Riordan Mansion for an exploration of wintertime nature in Flagstaff.
+Join us at 2:00 p.m. at Riordan Mansion for an exploration of wintertime nature in Flagstaff.
 This guided walk will last about an hour as we explore our 5 acres.
 Please dress warmly and be prepared to go off the paved path.
 Families are very welcome!
 RSVP at 928-779-4395.
 Free with paid $2 per person park admission.

 Slide Rock State Park (Sedona - MAP IT) (928) 282-3034